philthephatman/awesome-hacking-lists/hackwith.md

 - [shelling](https://github.com/ewilded/shelling) - SHELLING - a comprehensive OS command injection payload generator
 - [find-sec-bugs](https://github.com/find-sec-bugs/find-sec-bugs) - The FindBugs plugin for security audits of Java web applications and Android applications.
 (Also work with Groovy and Scala projects)
 - [Android-InsecureBankv2](https://github.com/dineshshetty/Android-InsecureBankv2) - Vulnerable Android application for developers and security enthusiasts to learn about Android insecurities
+- [TheFatRat](https://github.com/Screetsec/TheFatRat) - Thefatrat a massive exploiting tool &gt;&gt; An easy tool to generate backdoor and easy tool to post exploitation attack like browser attack,dll .
+This tool compiles a malware with popular payload and then the compiled malware can be execute on windows, android, mac .
+The malware that created with this tool also have an ability to bypass most AV software protection .
 - [jsql-injection](https://github.com/ron190/jsql-injection) - jSQL Injection is a Java application for automatic SQL database injection.
 - [leakcanary](https://github.com/square/leakcanary) - A memory leak detection library for Android and Java.
 - [Halcyon](https://github.com/s4n7h0/Halcyon) - First IDE for Nmap Script (NSE) Development.